brucek/brucek.github.io/_drafts/power-irv.md

 author: brucek
 categories: voting
 ---
-Politics sucks.
+Politics today sucks.
 People are shouting past each other rather than reaching for common ground and commonsense solutions.

 One thing that especially sucks is the "First Past the Post" (FPTP) voting system.
 One man one vote woohoo!

-Umm, no.  If you don't know about the many problems with FPTP, watch this video from CGP Grey:
+Umm, no.  If you don't know about the many problems with FPTP, watch this video from CGP Grey, but it boils down to  **the spoiler effect**, ie. when a popular 3rd-party candidate enters the race and siphons votes from one of the major party frontrunners, causing them to lose (instead of their brilliant win if the spoiler candidate had *just stayed home*):

 {% include youtube.html id="3Y3jE3B8HsE" %}

-He basically walks through the problems and the easy-to-understand solution:  Instant Runoff Voting (IRV) - he calls it "the Alternative Vote" (totally *not* confusing), but they are the same thing.
+He basically walks through the problem and the easy-to-understand solution:  Instant Runoff Voting (IRV) - he calls it "the Alternative Vote" (totally *not* confusing), but they are the same thing.

 OK, so either you watched the video, or you want me to give you the 411 here because who watches videos really - [ain't nobody got time for that](https://youtu.be/bFEoMO0pc7k).